SK-crypto773/GradePrediction/README.md

 * Matplotlib

 # How to Use
+* Download this repository
-Change directory to where the folder is located
+* Change directory to where the folder is located
-Run LinearRegression.py
+* Run LinearRegression.py